SnowyMouse/invader/README.md

 Create or modify a sound tag.

 Options:
-  -c --class                   Set the class.
+  -c --class <class>           Set the class.
 This is required when generating
                                new sounds.
 Can be: ambient-computers,
                                ambient-machinery, ambient-nature,
                                device-computers, device-door,